SmartterHealth/Virtual-Rounding/MeetingsBreakingChanges.md

 ### Drawbacks of Calls

 Patients must touch the device to enable camera (and answer the call on non-iOS devices).
 A mouse/keyboard, or Bluetooth speakerphone could be used to not require direct device interaction, but will not fully remove this.

-Until KiZAN/Microsoft can provide updated provisioning scripts; the "Join" link will need to be manually populated for each Room.
+Until KiZAN can provide updated provisioning scripts; the "Join" link will need to be manually populated for each Room in the "Virtual Rounding Room" list associated with each location.

 ## Option D – "Ask to Join" Meeting